Which of the following best describes the primary role of carbon ... | Channels for Pearson+

 1

-Understand the role of carbon in biological systems: Carbon is a fundamental element in biology because it is the backbone of organic molecules, which include carbohydrates, lipids, proteins, and nucleic acids.
+Understand the role of carbon in biological systems: Carbon is a fundamental element in biology because it is the backbone of organic molecules, which are essential for life.

 Recognize the unique chemical properties of carbon: Carbon atoms can form four covalent bonds due to having four valence electrons.
 This allows carbon to create complex and diverse molecular structures, such as chains, rings, and branches.

-Compare the options provided: Evaluate each statement to determine which aligns with the role of carbon.
-For example, while carbon is present in cell membranes, it is not the primary component (lipids are).
-Carbon does not act as a universal solvent (water does), nor is it the main energy currency of the cell (ATP is).
+Connect carbon's bonding ability to organic molecules: Organic molecules, including carbohydrates, lipids, proteins, and nucleic acids, are all built around carbon skeletons.
+These molecules are crucial for cellular structure and function.

-Focus on the correct statement: Carbon's ability to form four covalent bonds makes it uniquely suited to serve as the backbone of organic molecules, which are essential for life processes.
+Eliminate incorrect options: Carbon does not act as the main energy currency in cells (this role is fulfilled by ATP), nor is it the primary component of cell membranes (lipids play this role).
+Additionally, water, not carbon, serves as the universal solvent for biochemical reactions.

-Conclude that the correct answer is: 'It forms the backbone of organic molecules due to its ability to make four covalent bonds,' as this accurately describes the primary role of carbon in biological systems.
+Conclude that the correct answer is: Carbon forms the backbone of organic molecules due to its ability to make four covalent bonds, which is essential for the complexity and diversity of life.

 Related Videos